w3c/wot-architecture/proposals/security_and_privacy.md

 ### 7. [Does this specification allow an origin access to a user’s location?](https://www.w3.org/TR/security-privacy-questionnaire/#location)

+**No**, if the origin is considered to be a WoT Server and the user is a WoT Client.

+**Yes, possibly**, if the origin is a WoT Client or is a WoT Servient (both client and server) and the "user" device is a WoT Server or WoT Servient, which is possible in some configurations.

-As noted above in the PII response, a device location may be encoded in a WoT Thing Description using an extension vocabulary, and this could in some cases such a device location could be associated with a user's location.
+As noted above in the PII response, a device location may be encoded in a WoT Thing Description using an extension vocabulary, and in some cases such a device location could be associated with a user's location.
 Location information, however, is neither a standard nor a required part of the architecture.
-It is, however, common in institutional IoT applications, but in this case the devices are typically not associated with a particular user's location, and in fact placement of location information in the TD is useful mostly for devices installed in a static location.
+It is, however, common in institutional IoT applications, but in this case the devices are typically not associated with a particular user's location.
+In fact placement of location information in the TD is useful mostly for devices installed in a static location.